-Jade is joining the Innovation Unit as Director of Innovation and Partnerships in Aotearoa, New Zealand, with a focus on building meaningful relationships across all levels: from grassroots community, not-for-profit and NGO leaders, through to local and central government changemakers.
-Her main priority is to enable, enact, and encourage social innovation, social change, and systems change.
+Jade previously served Innovation Unit as Director of Innovation and Partnerships in Aotearoa, New Zealand, with a focus on building meaningful relationships across all levels: from grassroots community, not-for-profit and NGO leaders, through to local and central government changemakers.
+Her main priority as Associate is continuing to enable, enact, and encourage social innovation, social change, and systems change.

 Prior to joining Innovation Unit, Jade worked on a myriad of game-changing projects with change-making organisations.
 She was part of the leadership group at NZ’s largest philanthropic organisation Foundation North, an associate at the Centre for Social Impact, a design thinking lecturer at AUT University, co-founder of the social change creative agency Curative, and chapter host of CreativeMornings in Auckland, where she is still connected to the global community.